CodingGarden/listd/CONTRIBUTING.md

 ### Prerequisites

-In order to not waste your time implementing a change that has already been declined, or is generally not needed, start by [opening an issue](https://github.com/CodingGarden/listd/issues/new) describing the problem you would like to solve.
+In an effort to respect your time, if you wanted to implement a change that has already been declined, or is generally not needed, start by [opening an issue](https://github.com/CodingGarden/listd/issues/new) describing the problem you would like to solve.

 ### Setup your environment

-Fork the [Listd repository](https://github.com/CodingGarden/) to your own GitHub account and then clone it to your local device.
+Fork the [Listd repository](https://github.com/CodingGarden/listd) to your own GitHub account and then clone it to your local device.

 ```bash